tkwidmer/sfbootblack/_pages/2017/contest.md

 # Contest Components

+For the full weekend schedule please visit the <a href="/2018/schedule> schedule page</a>.

 ### Speech and Formal Wear (100 Points)

 Contestants will give a speech no longer than two minutes on a topic of their